RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 ## Key Information

 + **Course mode:** This section of MTH 350 is **synchronous online**, which means we will meet online (through Zoom) at regularly scheduled times.
 Please note **I do not plan on being on campus this semester**.
 + **Class meetings**: TR 11:30-12:45 online.
 Class sessions will be held on Zoom; the link and passcode are found on Blackboard in the *Syllabus and Calendar* area.
-You will need to sign in to Zoom to join the meetings.
 + **Definition of a "week"**: For this class, a "week" runs from 12:01am Eastern time on Monday through 11:59pm Eastern time on the following Sunday.
 + **Professor contact:** Email at talbertr@gvsu.edu, or direct-message me on Campuswire.
 If you have a question that the entire class might answer, please post it to the Class Feed on Campuswire instead of in a private message.
 + **Professor availability:** I check messages regularly between the hours of 7:00am and 5:00pm on weekdays, and once on Saturdays; if you contact me during those hours and your message needs a reply, you can expect to receive one within a few hours, often sooner. *Outside of those hours, particularly on weekends, I am offline and not checking messages.* Please plan accordingly as you schedule your work.